GriffithVIII/Loewenzahn/README.md

 ## Loewenzahn
 Loewenzahn is a web application coded with Laravel to practice German noun articles.
-It features a scorebar and a CRU[D] interface to update the .SQL database with the desired nouns.
+It features a scorebar and a CRUD interface to update the .SQL database with the desired nouns.

 ![1lz](https://user-images.githubusercontent.com/51249452/234376927-a4cd2cef-0fea-4cce-ac81-1adf28505fb0.gif)